Marga Klompé: Later life

-Klompé retired after spending 23 years in national politics and became active in the public sector and occupied numerous seats as a nonprofit director on several boards of directors and supervisory boards (Bible Society, Dutch Women's Council, Bernard van Leer Foundation, Society of Prosperity, Dutch Cancer Society, SNV Development Organisation, Open Doors Foundation and the Pontifical Council for Justice and Peace) and served on several state commissions and councils on behalf of the government (Council for Culture, Advisory Commission for Emancipation, Staatsbosbeheer and the Education Council) and as an advocate and activist for Poverty reduction, Basic income, Women's rights and European integration.
+Klompé retired after spending 23 years in national politics and became active in the public sector and occupied numerous seats as a nonprofit director on several boards of directors and supervisory boards (Bible Society, Dutch Women's Council, Bernard van Leer Foundation, Society of Prosperity, Dutch Cancer Society, SNV Development Organisation, Open Doors Foundation and the Pontifical Council for Justice and Peace) and served on several state commissions and councils on behalf of the government (Raad voor Cultuur, Nationale Adviescommissie Emancipatie, Staatsbosbeheer and the Onderwijsraad) and as an advocate and activist for Poverty reduction, Basic income, Women's rights and European integration.

 Klompé was also a member of several national and international associations, such as the Council of Europe and the Joint Task Force for European Cooperation in Development.
 In addition, Klompé was involved in the Catholic community.
-She was a member of the national council for the Bishops' Conference, member of the Papal Commission 'Justitia et Pax', and also founded the union of Roman Catholic female graduates.
+She was a member of the national council for the Bishops' Conference, a member of the Papal Commission 'Justitia et Pax', and she also founded the union of Roman Catholic female graduates.
 Furthermore, Klompé supported the underprivileged in society.
 Therefore, her critics called her 'Our Lady of Perpetual Succour'.
 Klompé died on 28 October 1986 in The Hague.